opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 **Note:** For simplicity, we are using a global routing table.
-If you would like to segment your routing table in virtual ones (i.e. using a VRF ID), you can tackle this as an extra credit.
+If you would like to segment your routing table in virtual ones (i.e. using a VRF ID), you can tackle this as extra credit.

 #### "My Station" table